 Avian populations face novel challenges with ongoing global change.
-By identifying the mechanistic underpinnings responsible for establishing the seasonal onset of reproduction, we will be able to predict the likelihood that populations may persist and adapt, or not, in response to rapidly changing environments.
-Future studies aimed at identifying the mechanistic sources contributing to shifts in reproductive phenology are critical for identifying ways by which populations can rapidly advance seasonal timing of reproduction.
+By identifying the environmental cues and neuroendocrine and genetic mechanisms that determine the seasonal onset of reproduction, we will be able to predict the likelihood that populations may persist and adapt, or not, in response to rapidly changing environments.
+Future studies aimed at identifying the cues and mechanisms that contribute to shifts in reproductive phenology are critical for identifying ways by which populations can rapidly advance the seasonal timing of reproduction.

 Fudickar, A.M., Greives, T.J., Abolins-Abols, M., Atwell, J.W., Meddle, S., Friis, G., Stricker, C.A., and Ketterson, E.D.
 2017.
 Mechanisms associated with an advance in the timing of seasonal reproduction in an urban songbird.
 Frontiers in Ecology and Evolution 5: 85.

 Fudickar, A.M., Greives, T.J., Atwell, J.W., Stricker, C.A., and Ketterson, E.D.
 2016.
 Reproductive allochrony in seasonally sympatric populations maintained by differential response to photoperiod: implications for population divergence and response to climate change.
 The American Naturalist 187: 436-446.

 Greives, T.J., Fudickar, A.M., Atwell, J.W., Meddle, S.L., and Ketterson, E.D.
 2016.
 Early spring sex differences in luteinizing hormone response to gonadotropin releasing hormone in co-occurring resident and migrant dark-eyed juncos (Junco hyemalis).
 General and Comparative Endocrinology 236: 17-23.